multum/pg-differ/README.md

 ### forceIndexes

 `forceIndexes` - this is an array with a list of types [`index` |`foreignKey` | `unique`], which are deleted from the database if they are not defined in the model schema

+## Contributing

+#### Pull Request

+Good pull requests, such as patches, improvements, and new features, are a fantastic help.
+They should remain focused in scope and avoid containing unrelated commits.

+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for postgres-differ.
+Generally always have a related issue with discussions for whatever you are including.

+Please also provide a **test plan**, i.e. specify how you verified that your addition works.

 ## License
 postgres-differ is open source software [licensed as MIT](LICENSE).